-Table 5-7 indicates that to achieve water neutrality would require the implementation of unrealistic measures as all new development would need to minimise water demand through the use of extensive and expensive recycling technologies; all water companies would need to meet maximum water meter penetration in existing housing stock; and, a large funding pot would be required to allow retrofit of just over a half (54.6%) of existing housing stock within the GNA with water efficient fixtures and fittings.
+Table 5-6 indicates that to achieve water neutrality would require the implementation of unrealistic measures as all new development would need to meet all non-potable demand all the time through re-use technologies; AWS would need to meet maximum water meter penetration in existing housing stock; and, a large funding pot would be required to allow retrofit of just over a half (54.6%) of existing housing stock within the GNA with water efficient fixtures and fittings.
 Therefore, two more realistic water demand management scenarios have been tested.